Home (Eurostat)

 Developments in medical techniques and technologies impact on medical diagnosis and treatment.
 The data on medical technology presented in this article concern equipment for diagnosis or treatment.
 After the discovery of X-rays, there was a relatively rapid transition before they started to be used for medical diagnosis of internal organs and body structures.
 Technological advances have subsequently led to the introduction of various other diagnostic devices, such as gamma cameras (developed to detect tumours) or ultrasound images.
 These were followed, among other types of equipment, by PET scanners, MRI equipment and CT scanners.

-One issue associated with the X-rays (and gamma rays) used in several of these types of equipment is exposure to ionising radiation, as this carries a risk of developmental problems and cancer.
+An issue associated with the X-rays (and gamma rays) used in several of these types of equipment is exposure to ionising radiation, as this carries a risk of developmental problems and cancer.
 By contrast, MRI scans use magnetic and electromagnetic fields, rather than X-rays, and so avoid these risks.
-The European core health indicators (ECHI) shortlist includes indicators on medical technologies for MRI and CT units in the chapter on health services.

 Other articles